 To compare with another example (below), we can see that the domain ranks for about 610.8 thousand keywords, which we estimate could bring around 546.8 thousand monthly site visits from search.
 Getting those site visits from paid search ads would cost roughly $14.6 thousand per month on Google Ads.

 Traffic and Keywords Graph

-Next is a graph measuring the domain’s change in organic search traffic and keywords over time.
-Traffic indicates the amount of estimated site visits based on the domain’s organic search positions, and the keywords indicates how many organic keywords the domain has positions for.
+Next, is a graph measuring the domain’s change in organic search traffic and keywords over time.
+Estimated traffic indicates the number of estimated site visits based on the domain’s organic search positions, and the keywords indicate how many organic keywords the domain has positions for.

 You can also add your own custom notes to keep track of days where you launched a campaign, performed site maintenance, or any other significant dates.
-Custom notes display as the red diamonds.
+Custom notes display as the red notes icon.
 To control the types of notes shown, click on Notes above the graph and check the boxes you want to see.

 Organic Search Positions Table